Meet Ellen’s Pets

 Extremely close with his brother Alfie, they share many of the same traits.
 He loves to chase anything you throw or drag for him, and if he wants to play, he’ll often bring a toy over or lie with a paw on it and look at you.
 We say that his affection stores run low at night, as he always comes to one of us in the morning wanting a lot of petting and attention.
 He and Alfie love to play with each other, wrestling and chasing each other through the house.
 I really didn’t bring them home so that we could adopt them, I just wanted to give them a break for the weekend.
 But we’re so glad we gave them that “weekend break”—none of us can imagine life without them.

 People always comment on how pretty Lola is, and my response is, “She’s about 1000 times sweeter than she is pretty.”
 And it’s true.
 She’s a joyful, sweet, loving, affectionate, and fun girl, and we couldn’t possibly love her any more than we do.
-She’s not perfect; she still harasses the cats sometimes and is a little too friendly when people come over (let’s just say that she tries to kiss everyone in the face and if it requires jumping on them to do it, so be it).
-But she’s the perfect dog for us, adding so much joy to our lives!
+She loves to kiss people in the face…just a warning if you meet her!
+She’s the perfect dog for us, adding so much joy to our lives!